 How to transfer euros home from your Spanish property sale

-With process of selling a property abroad taking months to complete, you might be worried about any currency movements before you receive the final payment.
-Fortunately, with Moneycorp you can lock in a current exchange rate for up to two years.
-This means you’ll receive the same rate, regardless of any market movements and won’t have to worry about a change in value by the time you receive the funds and are able to send your money back home.
+The process of selling a property abroad often takes several months to complete, and so you might be worried about currency fluctuations that occur before you receive the final payment.
+The good news is that Moneycorp offers forward contracts that enable you to secure a current exchange rate for up to two years.
+This means that you’ll receive the same rate, regardless of any movements in the market, and you won’t have to worry about the money that you are due to receive losing value by the time that the payment has been made.

 You can also enjoy competitive rates and low transfer fees on your payments with a Moneycorp account, enabling you to bring more of your money home with you.
 You can exchange euros to pounds from your online account, with 24/7 access to your funds and the ability to target a desired exchange rate before you make your payment.
 This sets us apart from high street banks, which often offer poor exchange rates and charge costly transfer fees.